-In the first half of the lesson, Sts give their opinion as to whether some well-known scientific 'facts' are true or whether they are myths.
+In the first section of the lesson, Sts give their opinion as to whether some well-known scientific "facts" are true or whether they are myths.
 Then they listen to an expert to find out.
-The vocabulary focus is on words related to science, and pronunciation deals with changing stress in word families (e.g. science, scientist, scientific).
-The first half ends with Sts interviewing each other about science-related issues.
+The vocabulary focus is on words related to science, and pronunciation deals with changing stress in word families (e.g., science, scientist, scientific).
+The first section ends with Sts interviewing each other about science-related issues.

-In the second half of the lesson, Sts read about four scientists who suffered in order to make their discoveries.
-Then the Grammar - revision and extension of the use of a variety of quantifiers - is presented through sentences about the four scientists and later practised in a science quiz.
+In the second section of the lesson, Sts read about four scientists who suffered in order to make their discoveries.
+Then the Grammar - review and extension of the use of a variety of quantifiers - is presented through sentences about the four scientists and later practiced in a science quiz.

-- Grammar quantifiers p.169

-- Communicative Science quiz p.207 (instructions p.185)
+- Grammar quantifiers page 169 - Communicative Science quiz page 207 (instructions page 185)

-- www.oup.com/elt/teacher/englishfile

-- Write the quote at the top of p.94 on the board (books closed) and the name of the person who said it, or get Sts to open their books and read it. - Elicit / explain the meaning of exquisitely (= beautifully, carefully made) and ask Sts if they agree with the quote and why (not).
+- Write the quote at the top of page 94 on the board (books closed) and the name of the person who said it, or get Sts to open their books and read it. - Elicit / explain the meaning of exquisitely (= beautifully, carefully made) and ask Sts if they agree with the quote and why (not).